October 13, 2025

 Other tools are retrofitting AI onto decades-old architectures.
 Kosmik was built for the AI era from day one.

-Start with Kosmik's free plan.
-No credit card required.
-Unlimited universes.
-Core AI features included.
+Start with Kosmik's 1-week free trial.
+Full Pro features included.
 See for yourself why creative professionals are moving to AI-powered alternatives.

 Your ideas deserve better than endless tab switching and manual organization.